Part 1 – Hyperoliidae, Mantellidae

 The Mantella crocea is now represented by a small group of only 500 individuals.
 Other species in this group are more common.

-Mantella laevigata is commonly found in the Marojejy National Park and on Nosy Mangabe;
+Mantella laevigata is commonly found in the Marojejy National Park and on Nosy Mangabe.

 Mantella betsileo come from the Lokobe Nature Reserve and Mantella madagascariensis can be found among the leaves of Eucalyptus trees near Vohiparara Ranomafana.

+With a total length of 10 to 12 mm and a weight of only 0.2 mg, the species Sumpffia pygmaea is the smallest frog.
 This species lives in the Ylang-Ylang plantation in Nosy Be, but can also be found along roadsides or on wet forest floors, hidden among the leaves.

 Among the Tomato Frogs, there are two species: Dyscophus antongilii and Dyscophus guineti.
 While the Dyscophus antongilii species lives in limited numbers in humid forests, the Dyscophus guineti species is found in the depths of the jungle.
+These two species are among the largest frogs in Madagascar.

 In addition to the two already mentioned species of golden Mantellas, Madagascar is also home to the Microhylidae genus Scaphiophryne.